English

 Introduction:

-In this experiment, the separation of the light that is the polarization of the light was obtained by having a vice-versa directional which was directly proportional to the angle of orbital angular momentum.
+In this experiment, the separation of the light, that is, the polarization of the light, was obtained by having a vice-versa directional, which was directly proportional to the angle of orbital angular momentum.
 The wavelength was also calculated during the project in between the process as the primary source for the final result of the project.

 Optics Rotation Project:

 In this experiment, the optimization tracking was done to get the most potent trapping of the beams.
 The diameter of the laser that enters the aperture of the microscopic objective is always kept correctly.
-There was a relationship in the laser is the steep at center and to the laser having the central axis of the coming area.
+There was a relationship between the laser being steep at the center and the laser having the central axis of the coming area.
 Due to that reason, the laser beam has no chance of getting diverted or the change of the path where it is going to strike.
 Also, there are chances to get distracted from the path where it originates that is because of the transfer of the momentum between the laser beam it passes through; it creates an impact on the mirror or the final results.
-It happens due to one lens that catches the particles by capturing some of the changes of the beam profile.
+It happens due to one lens that catches the particles by capturing some of the changes in the beam profile.
 As a result, there was an alteration of the energy, and it was redistributed in the edge part of the laser beam.
 The light that passes through the lens there we can see the profile of the ring was changed, and the ring around the center was created automatically.
 The helium-neon laser absorbs the power of transformation, and the wavelength is 632.8nm.
 The total energy that was consumed was measured first, and the center of the beam was blocked, and then the strength of the ring was measured last.

 Energy